Jyotsnasreesagarkuracha/anvian/README.md

 # anvian

 ## Overview
-Anvian is an AI-powered chatbot for conversational code generation.
+AI-powered chatbot for conversational code generation.
 It supports multiple programming languages and retains context to provide accurate and meaningful responses.

 ## Features
 - 🧠 **Conversational AI** – Understands and responds in a natural manner.